bitdessin/JustDeepIt/docs/source/quickstart/object-detection.rst

 Dataset
 =======

-The artificial dataset used for this quick start guide is stored in GitHub (`JustDeepIt/tutorials/OD <https://github.com/biunit/JustDeepIt/tree/main/tutorials/OD>`_).
+The artificial dataset used for this quick start is stored in GitHub (`JustDeepIt/tutorials/OD <https://github.com/biunit/JustDeepIt/tree/main/tutorials/OD>`_).
 The :file:`data` folder contains :file:`images` folder,
 :file:`annotations` folder, and :file:`class_labels.txt` file.
 The :file:`images` folder contains training images.
 The :file:`annotations` folder contains annotation of training images.
 :file:`class_labels.txt` is an text file containing the class labels of training images.
-One can use :code:`git` command to download the dataset from GitHub with the following script.
+Users can use :code:`git` command to download the dataset from GitHub with the following script.

 .. code-block:: sh